 ©8-8-2010 by Donna Cunningham, MSW

-Hi, Folks, I’ve been offline for going on two weeks, getting moved.
-I ran into difficulty with my long-time local ISP and wound up firing them and going with Qwest.
-I won’t be online with my new server until Wednesday, the 18th, and I’ve surely missed blogging.
+I’ve been in the middle of a move myself lately, though just from one apartment to another.
 Though I’m still surrounded by towers of cartons, my new life is taking shape.
 I can see that the Universe has outdone itself this time and created an ideal environment for my senior years.

 This move is a manifestation of the most blessed placement in my astrology chart—Jupiter in its best sign and house, in Cancer in the 12th.
 Sure, it has its drawbacks, as you may have read in Jupiter in the 12th—When Does Good Luck Turn Bad?
 When moving day comes around, however, it really comes through for me.
 I always live in a good neighborhood for far better rent than market value.

 My usual signature for a move—and you may be getting the picture that there have been many—is Uranus transits to the Moon or the MC/IC axis.
 That sets off a natal Uranus semisquare to the Moon and Midheaven, with a sesquiquadrate to the IC.
 Those transits work—as that contrary cuss, Uranus often does—almost to the minute of exactness, so I’ve been nearly always been able to predict when I’ll move.
 Until now.

 One time, after a dizzying, cross-country move from New York City to San Francisco and back, I wound up living communally in a Brooklyn brownstone with three other therapists and a snotty 6 year old.
 Never live with three therapists—the processing over trivia like who left a dish in the sink is endless.